Jivan-Karthec/Jivan-Karthec/README.md

 Nitin is also a creator and educator, passionate about developing hands-on labs and training courses to share his knowledge.
 He has designed and built several innovative tools, including a Python-based Inject-EXE, Fileless-PE, VBS-Stager, a Static malware analysis lab, and PowerShell for Red Team course for Parrot CTF.
 His expertise spans PowerShell, Python, and Bash, which he uses to develop effective solutions for security.

 Skills:
-- Threat Hunting & Incident Response
+- Digital Forensics & Incident Response
-- Vulnerability Assessment
+- Threat Intelligence & Hunting
-- SOC Operations & Management
+- Security Operations & Log Analysis
-- Red Teaming & Penetration Testing
+- Vulnerability & Risk Assessment
-- Python & PowerShell
+- SIEM & EDR Solutions (Splunk, Wazuh, LimaCharlie)
-- Malware Analysis & Forensics
+- Python & PowerShell Scripting

 Jivan is always eager to connect with fellow professionals and explore new opportunities to advance the field of cybersecurity.